-- 1. An environment in which the privileges of citizenship are protected and the obligations of citizenship are understood fosters freedom of discussion, inquiry, and expression.
-Accordingly, the University has developed standards of behavior pertaining to students and to student organizations. - 2.
-Students and student organizations are subject to disciplinary action according to the provisions of the Student Code and/or any other applicable University rules or regulations. - 3.
-Each student is responsible to become familiar with the various regulations of the University and meet the various requirements outlined below.
+1. An environment in which the privileges of citizenship are protected and the obligations of citizenship are understood fosters freedom of discussion, inquiry, and expression.
+Accordingly, the University has developed standards of behavior pertaining to students and to student organizations.

+2. Students and student organizations are subject to disciplinary action according to the provisions of the Student Code and/or any other applicable University rules or regulations.

+3. Each student is responsible to become familiar with the various regulations of the University and meet the various requirements outlined below.
 Written policies are described in University publications such as this Handbook and the Schools' individual catalogs.
-Each student, in accepting admission, indicates a willingness to subscribe to and be governed by the rules and regulations of University officials to take such disciplinary action, including dismissal or expulsion, as may be deemed appropriate for failure to abide by such rules and regulations. - 4.
-Each student is responsible for his/her own integrity, and is likewise responsible for reporting possible violations of this Student Code by other students.
-Faculty and staff shall take all reasonable steps to prevent violations, and each faculty/ staff member likewise is responsible for reporting violations.
+Each student, in accepting admission, indicates a willingness to subscribe to and be governed by the rules and regulations of University officials to take such disciplinary action, including dismissal or expulsion, as may be deemed appropriate for failure to abide by such rules and regulations.

+4. Each student is responsible for his/her own integrity, and is likewise responsible for reporting possible violations of this Student Code by other students.
+Faculty and staff are also responsible for reporting violations.